Roy Rasmussen Obituary (2022) Kearney Hub

 LINCOLN - Roy Rasmussen, 74, of Kearney died Thursday, April 14, 2022, at St. Elizabeth Regional Medical Center in Lincoln.

 Funeral services will be 9:30 a.m.
-Saturday at First Lutheran Church with the Rev. Dr. Michelle Holley Carlson and the Rev. Dr. Rick Carlson officiating.
+Saturday at First Lutheran Church with Rev. Dr. Michelle Holley Carlson and Rev. Dr. Rick Carlson officiating.

 Interment will follow at Kearney Cemetery.